-The B4EST consortium, through the University of UPPSALA, INRAE, University of OULU and Consiglio Nazionale delle Ricerche, in collaboration with EVOLTREE, is hosting a web conference from September 21-24, 2021.
+The B4EST consortium, through the University of UPPSALA, INRAE, University of OULU and Consiglio Nazionale delle Ricerche, in collaboration with EVOLTREE, is hosting a web course from September 21-24, 2021.
 The course will present the latest extensions of Fisher’s infinitesimal model, in particular the omnigenic model and discuss their implications for breeding, association studies and evolutionary inferences.

 General course plan: Each day we shall have 2 hours lecture in the morning and 2-3 hours tutorial in the afternoon.
 A detailed schedule will be sent to participants later on.

 Panel of Experts (preliminary list): Santiago C. González-Martínez, Juliette Archambeau, Kalle Leppälä, Tanja Pyhäjärvi, Alina Niskanen, G. Giuseppe Vendramin, Antoine Kremer, Martin Lascoux

 • Day 1: From the infinitesimal to the omnigenic model

 • Day 2: The omnigenic model and evolution of quantitative traits architecture

 • Day 3: Consequences of the omnigenic model for genomewide, multi-traits association: what we already know and what needs to be known